Skip to main content

 About Us

-Students engage in a 16 week after-school program (8 weeks in the fall and 8 weeks in the spring), where they explore STEM topics and learn about industry trailblazers.
-The academy emphasizes mentorship by connecting students with role models, university STEM students, and the greater Houston community.
-In partnership with elementary teachers, the curriculum is designed to align with both National and State Science and Math Standards, with a focus on engineering and technology.
+Students participate in a 16-week after-school program (8 weeks in the fall and 8 weeks in the spring), where they engage in STEM topics and learn about trailblazers in science and engineering.
+The Academy emphasizes mentorship by connecting students with university STEM majors, educators, and professionals from the greater Houston community.

 image